-A: We are grateful to our probono (service in kind) partners who provide hundreds of thousands of dollars of service in kind at no cost to YLC.
-We could not write a cheque for all the goodwill help we receive but it is important you understand this help is in kind; it is not cash support.
-We still need cash in the bank to pay our bills just like everyone else.
-Find out more about our corporate probono supporters here.
+A: We are grateful to our service in kind partners who provide generous service in kind to YLC.
+We could not write a cheque for all the goodwill help we receive.
+It is important you understand this help is in kind; it is not cash support.
+We also need cash to pay our bills.

 Q: Do you receive Government funding?

-A: No. Currently there is no formal Government plan for suicide prevention work in Canada...so this means there is no funding that can be applied for because there is no funding set aside by the Government to help agencies like YLC with this life saving work.
-Read about how YLC has made efforts in Canadian parliament here.
+A: No. Currently there is no formal Government plan for suicide prevention work in Canada Read about how YLC has made efforts in Canadian parliament.

 Q: Why is there no Government funding?

-A: You need to ask the Government about that.
-Right now, Canada is one of two countries in the G8 group of countries not to have a formal national suicide prevention strategy.
-Canadian expertise has provided guidelines to the World Health Organization on the development of such strategies but right here on the doorstep we have nothing in place.
-It needs to change and that is why YLC is working hard to help change things.
-Read about how YLC has made efforts in Canadian parliament here.
+A: Canada is one of two countries in the G8 group of countries not to have a formal national suicide prevention strategy.
+Canadian expertise has provided guidelines to the World Health Organization on the development of such strategies, but currently there is nothing in place.
+That is why YLC is working hard to change this.

 Q: How many full time staff do you have?

-A: We have one – the Founder – we are working hard to expand our full time team but we need the funds to do this.
-All that we have achieved and offer as an organization is due to the incredible volunteer efforts of some amazing people working with us in all kinds of ways at YLC.
+A: We have one – the Founder – we are working hard to expand our full time team with adequate funding in place.

 Q: What do people say to you about suicide prevention?

-A: A lot of the comments we received are echoed in a Your Life Counts National Poll conducted by the world leading research company Harris Decima that shows Canadians are concerned about the problem of suicide in the country.
-96% of Canadians polled said they felt suicide should be talked about freely without fear or shame and 84% of Canadians said they wanted the Government to do more to help those working in suicide prevention.
-Please take the time to read the poll information here.
+A: A Your Life Counts National Poll by world leading research company Harris Decima, shows that Canadians are concerned about the problem of suicide.
+96% of Canadians said they felt suicide should be talked about freely without fear or shame and 84% of Canadians said they wanted the Government to do more to help those working in suicide prevention.

 Living Works Quote:

 “We hold that suicide is best viewed broadly as an issue for the entire community.
-We invite those with social, public or mental health perspectives to join this broader perspective.
-Everyone who wants to help is welcome.
-Many so called “ordinary” citizens have made anything-but-ordinary contributions to suicide prevention in modern times.
 We reject any attempt to maintain an exclusionary position.
 To make suicide one group’s territory is to re-stigmatize suicide in modern clothing by implying that suicide is so special, dangerous or unusual that only some can deal with it.
 Such a restriction also reduces the range and numbers of people who could help prevent suicide.
 Suicide is not the domain of any one discipline or viewpoint.
 We need everyone, working together, to bring an end to the long history of avoiding the community consequences of suicide.”
 Visit Living Works here.

 Q: How do you help people?

 A: We have our online lifeline where we respond one on one to individuals for as long as they need us.
-We steady people when they are unsteady.
+We steady people.
 Our interactive web resource and programs in schools and the community complement our efforts and give continuity.
-We are raising awareness around suicide prevention and helping to educate all ages about the dangers; what to look for and what to do to save lives.
+We are raising awareness around suicide prevention.

 Q: So if everything is online is that really effective?
 How can a computer save lives?

-A: Since 2000 there are over 500 people alive today because of the help they have received through YLC.
+A: Since year 2000 there are well over 1,200 people alive today as a result of the help they have received through YLC.
 These are just the lives we know about.
-There are doubtless many more people who have been helped through our work and according to our experts around us these numbers may well be many hundreds.
+There are doubtless many more people who have been helped.

 Q: Are there any conditions to the help you extend to people?